wendyww9/back-end-recipe-hub/API_DOCUMENTATION.md

 - `isPublic` (optional): Whether recipe is public (default: false)
 - `cooked` (optional): Whether user has cooked this (default: false)
 - `favourite` (optional): Whether user has favorited this (default: false)
+- `tagNames` (optional): JSON array of tag names (e.g., ["Italian", "Quick", "Easy"])

+**Note:** This endpoint handles both creating recipes with and without images.
+The `file` parameter is optional - if provided, the image will be uploaded to S3 and the `imageUrl` will be set in the response.

 **Example without image:**